SoftInstigate/restheart-website/docs/setup.md

 </dependencies>
 ```

+{: .bs-callout.bs-callout-info }
-**IMPORTANT**: The `restheart-commons` artifact in the `commons` module has been released using the Apache v2 license instead of the AGPL v3.
+The `restheart-commons` artifact in the `commons` module has been released using the Apache v2 license instead of the AGPL v3.
 This is much like MongoDB is doing with the Java driver.
 It implies **your projects does not incur in the AGPL restrictions when extending RESTHeart with plugins**.

 ### Project structure

-All sub-projects are merged into a single [Maven multi module project](https://maven.apache.org/guides/mini/guide-multiple-modules.html) and a single Git repository.
+All sub-projects are a single [Maven multi module project](https://maven.apache.org/guides/mini/guide-multiple-modules.html) managed on a Git monorepo.

-Then `core` module now is just [Undertow](http://undertow.io) plus a _bootstrapper_ which reads the configuration and starts the HTTP server.
-The `security` module provides **Authentication** and **Authorization** services, while the `mongodb` module interacts with MongoDB and exposes all of its services via a REST API, as usual.
-Besides, we added a new `commons` module which is a shared library, including all interfaces and implementations in common among the other modules.

 ```
 .